The Surprise Quiz

 The surprise quiz paradox concerns a teacher who announces on the first day of class that a surprise quiz will be given at some point over the semester.
 "You should be ready every class, because I promise you that you will not expect it," the professor boasts.
 Common knowledge and rationality imply that the professor cannot keep this promise.

 Now imagine a student preparing for the last week of class, with two lectures left.
-If the quiz were not yet given, it must be either in the last class or the next-to-last class.
+If the quiz has not yet been given, it must be either in the last class or the next-to-last class.
 By the above reasoning, it cannot be in the last class, as everyone would then expect it.
 So, this leaves only the next-to-last class.
-But if the quiz were to be given in the next-to-last class, then the previous night the student would again know that it must be the next day, so this would not be a surprise.
+But if the quiz were to be given in the next-to-last class, then the previous night the student would again know that it must be the next day, so this would not be a surprise either.

-The same reasoning eliminates the second-to-last lecture, the third-to-last lecture, and so on.
-Therefore, the surprise quiz is not possible.
+The same reasoning eliminates the second-to-last lecture, the third-to-last lecture, and so on, working backwards through the entire semester.
+Therefore, the surprise quiz is impossible.